 Because God is love, and we are being transformed into the image of His Son, we are being transformed into the love of God.
 It is very interesting.

 So, this plan, this outworking of His love, resulted in the creation of the angels, and then the creation of all matter, and ultimately in the creation of Adam and Eve.
 Notice how the love of God expressed itself in outward acts.

-Notice also, that in the creation account found in Genesis 1 God spoke, and these things were done.
-And so we need to mention that it started in words, but it expressed itself in deeds.
+Notice also, that in the creation account found in Genesis 1, God spoke, and these things were done.
+So we need to mention that it started in words, but it expressed itself in deeds.
 The words were there, and that is good, but it ended up being an actual work that was done, not just words spoken.
 This comes into play a bit later.

-So we can see from what we have gone through that from their earliest designs, they were already manifesting their love for the eventual children of God by designating the death of the Creator as the payment for human sin.
+So we can see from what we have gone through that from Their earliest designs, They were already manifesting Their love for the eventual children of God by designating the death of the Creator as the payment for human sin.
 It goes way back there.
-And They did this, They planned this, They knew it had to happen, and so in Their love, They came up—designed—a just way to overcome sin, and pay for it.
+They did this, They planned this, They knew it had to happen, and so in Their love, They came up—designed—a just way to overcome sin, and pay for it.

 You can see how this acts as a pre-Passover sermon as we hit these points.

 Ephesians 1:3-6 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ [a tremendous love—every spiritual blessing], [notice this] just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He has made us accepted in the Beloved.